The accessibility door at Ancaster Branch is not working. We aim to fix it quickly.

 What HPL locations have 3D printers?

 Central Library and Turner Park, Terryberry, Red Hill, Valley Park, Waterdown, and Dundas Branches all have 3D printers available for our Members.
-Some locations like Central and Terryberry have multiple printers.
+Central Library has multiple printers.

 How much does 3D printing cost?